Need Writing Help? Try A Free Grammarly Account:

 I write in Microsoft Word and then transfer my blog posts to WordPress.
 Keep in mind, I’ve typically reviewed them 5-10 times minimum before adding them to an internet-based platform that has Grammarly installed.

 For example, when I uploaded this post, I still had 14 errors.

 I was particularly careful with this post too because of the subject matter.
 Grammarly still caught tons of my mistakes.

 I’m currently using the Grammarly Free Account that scans for 100 of the most common errors.
-The advanced version scans for 250 errors and can be used directly with Microsoft Office.
+The Grammarly Premier scans for 250 errors and can be used directly with Microsoft Office.

 I can’t wait to see how many errors the advanced version finds in my posts.

-Grammarly is currently installed on all of my web browsers, so it will automatically correct errors when I’m writing emails, completing forms and of course blogging.
+The Free Grammarly extension is currently installed on all of my web browsers, so it will automatically correct errors when I’m writing emails, completing forms and of course blogging.

 I didn’t realize how much I was using it until I switched computers and went a few days without the program.
-I was kind of shocked at how much I had come to depend on the free help Grammarly supplied.
+I was kind of shocked at how much I had come to depend on the free grammar and spelling help Grammarly supplied.